The basics for restful sleep

 17. Leave the bed after 20 minutes

-You want to avoid creating a connection between your bed and frustration due to insomnia.
+You want to avoid associating your bed with frustration due to insomnia.
 If you have spent about 20 minutes in bed without being able to fall asleep, it is best to get up and do something relaxing in dim light.
 Avoid looking at the clock or using electronic devices, and return to bed as soon as you feel tired.

-A daily sleep journal can help you track your sleep quality and identify factors that may be affecting your sleep.
-When testing a new sleep schedule or other changes in sleep hygiene, your sleep log can document how well this is working.
+A daily sleep journal can help you track your sleep quality and identify factors that might affect your sleep.
+If you are trying a new sleep schedule or other changes in sleep hygiene, your sleep log can document how well it works.

 20. Consult a doctor